Bash (Unix shell): Words

 A name is a kind of a word separate from reserved words.
-Names consist solely of letters, underscores and numbers; which begins with either a letter or an underscore; which, however, may not begin with a number.
+Names (A) consist solely of letters, underscores and numbers, (B) begin with either a letter or an underscore, and (C) may not begin with a number.

-Names also called identifiers, may be used for naming variables and functions.
+Also called identifiers, names may be used for naming variables and functions.

 Sixteen of the twenty-two "reserved words", which may be characters or words are as follows:

 '!' '{' '}' case in esac for do done if then elif else fi ...

 Names may only contain the characters ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789_.